Causal Judge Evaluation: Calibrated Surrogate Metrics for LLM Systems: Introduction

 \paragraph{Three systematic failures.} Uncalibrated ``LLM-as-judge'' evaluation exhibits three failure modes that compound in production:

-\begin{enumerate}[leftmargin=*,itemsep=4pt,topsep=4pt] \item \textbf{Preference inversion.} Judge scores $S$ are treated as if they were rewards $Y$ on the same scale.
+\begin{enumerate}[leftmargin=*,itemsep=4pt,topsep=4pt] \item \textbf{Rankings can invert.} Judge scores $S$ are treated as if they were rewards $Y$ on the same scale.
 They are not.
-Without calibration, higher $S$ can predict \emph{lower} $Y$, meaning the optimization target is fundamentally misaligned with the evaluation target.
-The ``You're absolutely right!'' phenomenon (sycophantic responses scoring high on early metrics but low on actual user value) is preference inversion in production.
+Without calibration, higher $S$ can predict \emph{lower} $Y$, inverting rankings entirely.
+This is the ``surrogate paradox'' in a new guise: surrogates can mislead catastrophically when the surrogate-target relationship shifts across contexts \citep{FlemingDeMets1996}.
+The ``You're absolutely right!'' phenomenon illustrates the cost: sycophantic responses score high on cheap proxies but low on actual user value.
+Teams know they should evaluate against long-term outcomes, but oracle labels are expensive, so they settle for proxies that may point the wrong direction.